 Low-power processors and cheaper clouds:

 We’re about a year away from low-power ARM chips with 64-bit capability hitting the market.
-And once they do, enterprise software for the RISC chips will be develop.
-Allowing companies to use the power-efficient processors in their data centers and cut their electricity bills by an order of magnitude.
-HP has established a trial server platform called Redstone as part of its Project Moonshot scheme to try to bring ARM kit to its clients.
+And once they do, enterprise software for the RISC chips will be developed.
+Allowing companies to use power-efficient processors in their data centers and cut their electricity bills by an order of magnitude.
+HP has established a trial server platform called Redstone as part of its Project Moonshot scheme to try to bring ARM kits to its clients.
 While Dell’s Data Center Solutions group has been selling specialized ARM-based servers to large cloud customers for years.